adam-p/adam-p.github.com/_posts/2013-03-20-pageaction-interaction.md

 ---

 To complement the context menu item and hotkey, and to fulfil [a user feature request](https://github.com/adam-p/markdown-here/issues/34), I decided to add a button to the [**Markdown Here**](http://www.markdown-here.com) browser extension.
-It turned out that simply deciding *where* to put the button was a bit part of the effort...
+It turned out that simply deciding *where* to put the button was a big part of the effort...

 ## Page Action vs. Browser Action